Online Group-Tuition Programmes

 The purpose of the Welsh measures was three-fold:

-— To recognize music; to appreciate and understand the framework
+— To recognize music; to appreciate and understand the shared frameworks that enabled musicians to tour and train abroad.

 This course welcomes all levels of players except pure beginner.
 There will be a considerable element of freedom to compose within one’s own skill level.
-Some students may wish to challenge themselves to create elaborate pieces; others may prefer to be more conservative in their structures.
+Some students may wish to explore pibroch’s rebellious, rule-breaking, novelty-seeking spirit.
+Others may prefer to cultivate its law-abiding decorum.
+Both are essential to the beauty of its most revered pieces, the underlying craft of which will be revealed on this course.

 Course Duration